laoban-dev/laoban/code/modules/laobanadmin/ROADMAP.md

 Also consider what to do if using git submodules etc... i.e. if there are child gits...
 This is true for normal laoban as well... so maybe handle it there...

-## `laoban-admin newchild -t typescript`
+## `laoban-admin newchild -t typescript -d directory`

-This should make a new child project in the current directory.
+This should make a new child project in the current directory (or in -d).
 And run laoban update on it...

 ## Scripts